Look at how far we have come, ladies and gentlemen.

 This support includes a check for 42 large, the maximum allowable donation that we have provided to all of our nominees, which the Republican Senatorial Campaign Committee will send to her campaign today.

-We remain committed to holding Democrat nominee Newcastle County executive Chris Coons accountable this November as we inform voters about his record of driving his country to the brink of bankruptcy, his county to the brink of bankruptcy and supporting his party's reckless spending policies in Washington.
+We remain committed to holding Democrat nominee Newcastle County Executive Chris Coons accountable this November as we inform voters about his record of driving his country to the brink of bankruptcy, his county to the brink of bankruptcy, and supporting his party's reckless spending policies in Washington.

-And they're telling us he can't be beat.
+This guy's a self-described Marxist, and they're telling us he can't be beat.

-A self-described Marxist and he can't be beat.
+A self-described Marxist, and he can't be beat.

-This, according to Republican election professionals.
+This, according to Republican election professionals, we're all professionals here, they say.

 And she doesn't have a prayer.

-Is in the weeks ahead, we will decide where to best allocate additional financial resources among a large number of competitive races at stake this November.
+He's in the weeks ahead, we will decide where to best allocate additional financial resources among a large number of competitive races at stake this November.

-Now it's worth noting it just yesterday, the National Republican Senatorial Committee's first independent expenditure uh ad aired in support of Dr. Rand Paul's campaign in Kentucky.
+Now, it's worth noting it just yesterday, the National Republican Senatorial Committee's first independent expenditure ad aired in support of Dr. Rand Paul's campaign in Kentucky, where we firmly believe he will win in November.

 And they now have a huge Rand Paul ad on the top of their website.